ChristianJakubzig/Basic-Spring-Application/README.md

 # User Management API

 This is a simple **User Management API** built using Spring Boot.
 It allows you to perform basic CRUD (Create, Read, Update, Delete) operations on users.
-This is my first project using Spring, and it's a great starting point to learn how to build RESTful APIs with Spring Boot.
+This is my first project using Spring.

 ## Features
 - **List Users**: Get all users.